w-smith/express-passport/readme.md

 Now every time the route `/secret` is called, the method `authenticatedUser` will be executed first.
 In this method, we either redirect to the homepage or go to the next method to execute.

 Now test it out by clicking on the secret page link.
-You should see: "This page can only be accessed by authenticated users"
+If you are not logged in, it will simply redirect you to the home page.

 ### Final Challenge